balder-dev/balder/doc/source/tutorial_guide/03_double_setup.rst

             pass

 As you can see, we have also overwritten the vDevice instances, because we will need them in this features too.
-Similar to the :ref:`part 2 <Part 2: Implement Browser Setup>` we need a common feature that provides access to our api endpoint.
+Similar to the :ref:`part 2 <Part 2: Implement browser setup>` we need a common feature that provides access to our api endpoint.
 Even though we don't really have a login area here, but actually send the access data with each request, we want to set up the whole thing similarly.